laurelherting/lmh-headspace/AWS/security.md

 * Qs about billing and overall account

 ### AWS Organizations
-* help consolidate multiple AWS accounts to centrally manage them
+* Help consolidate multiple AWS accounts to centrally manage them

 ### Policies
-* configure Policies in AWS Organizations
+* Configure Policies in AWS Organizations
-* only certain actions can be performed for certain AWS accounts in OUs
+* Only certain actions can be performed for certain AWS accounts in OUs
-* use to restrict actions
+* Use to restrict actions

 ### IAM is global
 * Identity Access Management